Sonali-Sharma-tech/colorful-carbon-extension/docs/development/DARK_NIGHT_THEME_REQUIREMENTS.md

-# Dark Night Theme - Requirements & Specifications
+# Dark Knight Theme - Requirements & Specifications

 ## Theme Philosophy
 Create a cohesive, minimalist dark theme with subtle borders and consistent use of dark charcoal (`#1e1e1e`) as the primary border/accent color, while maintaining vibrant syntax highlighting and terminal prompt colors.